-Anxiety can come in many forms including feeling worried, having panic attacks, seeking reassurance, avoiding places or activities, having intrusive thoughts and compulsions or be anxious when you are around other people.
+Anxiety comes in many forms including feeling worried, having panic attacks, seeking reassurance, avoiding places or activities, having intrusive thoughts and being anxious when around other people.

 Often we experience a combination of these difficulties.

 Anxiety is often classified into the following problems, Generalised Anxiety Disorder (GAD), Panic Disorder, Obsessive Compulsive Disorder (OCD), specific phobias, Social Anxiety and Post Traumatic Stress Disorder (PTSD).

 Anxiety disorders can cause a significant impact on your life and may also start to make you feel depressed.